-Dr Barber’s PhD explored the Shakespeare authorship question, the first doctorate in the UK to do so.
-She is a lecturer in the English and Comparative Literature Department of Goldsmiths, University of London.
-Her area of interest is Early Modern literary biography, with research focused primarily on Shakespeare and Elizabethan poet and dramatist Christopher Marlowe, but connected members of Elizabethan literary circles: most recently Gervase Markham and Sir John Davies.
-Her academic articles have been published in peer-reviewed journals including Rethinking History, Notes & Queries, Critical Survey, and the Journal of Early Modern Studies.
+Dr Barber’s PhD explored the Shakespeare authorship question, the first doctorate in the UK (and the second in the world) to do so.
+She is a senior lecturer in the English and Comparative Literature Department of Goldsmiths, University of London.
+Her area of interest is Early Modern literary biography, with research focused primarily on Shakespeare and Elizabethan poet and dramatist Christopher Marlowe, and connected members of Elizabethan literary circles.
+She also works in the field of what is known as ‘computational stylistics’, the computer-based analysis of texts for signifiers of individual style, a branch of authorship attribution studies.
+Her academic articles have been published in peer-reviewed journals including Rethinking History, Digital Scholarship in the Humanities, Notes & Queries, American Notes and Queries, Critical Survey, and the Journal of Early Modern Studies.

-Twice joint winner of the Annual Calvin & Rose G Hoffman Prize for a distinguished work on Christopher Marlowe (2011, 2014), she delivered the inaugural Annual Christopher Marlowe lecture in London in 2015.
+Three times joint winner of the Annual Calvin & Rose G Hoffman Prize for a distinguished work on Christopher Marlowe (2011, 2014, 2018), she delivered the inaugural Annual Christopher Marlowe lecture in London in 2015.
 Her contribution to Christopher Marlowe the Craftsman (Ashgate, 2010) questions the notion that Marlowe was any more violent than his contemporaries.
-She has written articles about Marlowe for The Huffington Post and other outlets, and discussed Marlowe at literature festivals and on UK television and radio programmes.
+She has written articles about Marlowe for The Huffington Post and other outlets and discussed Marlowe at literature festivals and on European television and UK radio programmes.